AntheaHuang/peace-in-the-wild/README.md

 Personal Front-end project with React and JavaScript.

-An internal system for managing hotel bookings.
+- A sample internal system for managing hotel bookings.
+- Check out the project at: https://peace-in-the-wild.vercel.app/login
+- Authentication is required.
+Please contact me for authenticated username & password.